jasonblanchard/openapi-typescript-server/README.md

 Content type serialization and deserialization happens in the adapter layer.

 For Express, request bodies can be deserialized to JavaScript objects by middleware.
 The Express adapter assumes this has already happened and passes the deserialized (and presumably validated and coerced) JavaScript objects to your route handlers.
+The content type is passed as an argument to your handler in case you need to return a different response shape per content type.

 For response body serialization, `application/json` is built in and happens automatically.
 Other content types can be handled by supplying a `serializers` option to the `registerRoutes` function with custom serialization functions keyed by content type.